 - We have a limited operating history; - The Operating Company may suffer credit losses; - The Operating Company does not expect to replicate the Predecessor Entities' historical performance or the historical performance of other entities managed or supported by New Mountain Capital; - There is uncertainty as to the value of the Operating Company's portfolio investments because most of its investments are, and may continue to be in private companies and recorded at fair value.
 In addition, because NMFC is a holding company, the fair values of the Operating Company's investments are determined by the Operating Company's board of directors in accordance with the Operating Company's valuation policy; - The Operating Company's ability to achieve its investment objective depends on key investment personnel of the Investment Adviser.
-If the Investment Adviser were to lose any of its key investment personnel, the Operating Company's ability to achieve its investment objective could be significantly harmed; - The Investment Adviser has limited experience managing a BDC or a RIC, which could adversely affect our business; - The Operating Company operates in a highly competitive market for investment opportunities and may not be able to compete effectively; - Our business, results of operations and financial condition depends on the Operating Company's ability to manage future growth effectively; - The Operating Company borrows money, which could magnify the potential for gain or loss on amounts invested in us and increase the risk of investing in us; - Changes in interest rates may affect the Operating Company's cost of capital and net investment income; - Regulations governing the operations of BDCs will affect our ability to raise additional equity capital as well as our ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies;
+If the Investment Adviser were to lose any of its key investment personnel, the Operating Company's ability to achieve its investment objective could be significantly harmed; - The Investment Adviser has limited experience managing a BDC or a RIC, which could adversely affect our business; - The Operating Company operates in a highly competitive market for investment opportunities and may not be able to compete effectively; - Our business, results of operations and financial condition depends on the Operating Company's ability to manage future growth effectively; - The Operating Company borrows money, which could magnify the potential for gain or loss on amounts invested in us and increase the risk of investing in us; - Changes in interest rates may affect the Operating Company's cost of capital and net investment income; - Regulations governing the operations of BDCs will affect our ability to raise additional equity capital as well as our ability to issue senior securities or borrow for investment purposes, any or all of which could have a negative effect on our investment objectives and strategies; - We may experience fluctuations in our annual and quarterly results due to the nature of our business;

-- We may experience fluctuations in our annual and quarterly results due to the nature of our business; - The Operating Company's board of directors may change its investment objective, operating policies and strategies without prior notice or member approval, the effects of which may be adverse to your interest as a stockholder; - NMFC will be subject to corporate-level federal income tax on all of its income if it is unable to maintain RIC status under Subchapter M of the Code, which would have a material adverse effect on its financial performance; - NMFC may not be able to pay you distributions on its common stock, its distributions to you may not grow over time and a portion of its distributions to you may be a return of capital for federal income tax purposes; - The Operating Company's investments in portfolio companies may be risky, and the Operating Company could lose all or part of any of its investments; - The lack of liquidity in the Operating Company's investments may adversely affect our business; - Economic recessions or downturns could impair the Operating Company's portfolio companies and harm its operating results; - NMFC is a holding company with no direct operations of its own, and will depend on distributions from the Operating Company to meet its ongoing obligations; - Any future exchange by AIV Holdings of units of the Operating Company for shares of NMFC's common stock would significantly dilute the voting power of NMFC's current stockholders with respect to the election of NMFC directors or other matters that require the approval of NMFC stockholders only.
-In addition, the interests of the partners of Guardian AIV following such exchange by AIV Holdings may be adverse to the interests of NMFC's current stockholders and could limit your ability to influence the outcome of key transactions, including any change of control; - The market price of NMFC's common stock may fluctuate significantly; and - Sales of substantial amounts of NMFC's common stock in the public market may have an adverse effect on the market price of its common stock.
+- The Operating Company's board of directors may change its investment objective, operating policies and strategies without prior notice or member approval, the effects of which may be adverse to your interest as a stockholder; - NMFC will be subject to corporate-level federal income tax on all of its income if it is unable to maintain RIC status under Subchapter M of the Code, which would have a material adverse effect on its financial performance; - NMFC may not be able to pay you distributions on its common stock, its distributions to you may not grow over time and a portion of its distributions to you may be a return of capital for federal income tax purposes; - The Operating Company's investments in portfolio companies may be risky, and the Operating Company could lose all or part of any of its investments; - The lack of liquidity in the Operating Company's investments may adversely affect our business; - Economic recessions or downturns could impair the Operating Company's portfolio companies and harm its operating results: - NMFC is a holding company with no direct operations of its own, and will depend on distributions from the Operating Company to meet its ongoing obligations; - · The market price of NMFC's common stock may fluctuate significantly; and - Sales of substantial amounts of NMFC's common stock in the public market may have an adverse effect on the market price of its common stock.